-Two separate herring deaths occurred in Kolgrafafjörður in winter 2013, i.e. 13 December 2012 an estimated 30 thousand tonnes of herring were killed in apparent hypoxic conditions when spring tides coincided with prolonged periods of still weather and starbright skies.
-Intertidal zones and bottom were covered in dead herring (ljósmynd).
-A similar event re-occurred 1 February 2013 (6 weeks later) when an estimated 22 thousand tonnes of herring were asphyxiated.
-Like in a similar, small scale event in Alterosen, Norway 1984 (Oug et al. 1991) the smell of rotting fish and rancid fat (foot) covered the intertidal areas of Kolgrafafjörður (Stefánsson & von Schmalensee 2013, Sigurðsson 2015).
+Two separate herring deaths occurred in Kolgrafafjörður in winter 2013, i.e. 13 December 2012 an estimated 32.4 thousand tonnes of herring were killed in apparent hypoxic conditions when spring tides coincided with prolonged periods of still weather and starbright skies.
+A similar event re-occurred 1 February 2013 (6 weeks after first event) when an estimated 22.6 thousand tonnes of herring were asphyxiated; making the total 54.9 thousand tonnes, equating to 180 million herring (Óskarsson et al. 2018).

 Levin et al. (2009) noted that although fish detect and avoid low oxygen concentrations, they find it relatively difficult to avoid hypoxia related to “diel cycling”, such as tidal fluctuations.
-Herring do not regularly migrate to Kolgrafafjörður although there are historical accounts of herring collections in the intertidal zones, from the early 20th century.
+Herring do not regularly migrate to Kolgrafafjörður or south of Breiðafjörður but large schools were present in winters 2007-2013 (Óskarsson et al. 2018).
+There are older historical accounts of herring collections in the intertidal zones of Kolgrafafjörður from the early 20th century.

 We used grab samples to document succession of the benthic fauna at 6 stations over a 5 year period (2013-2017).
 Prior to our study, the only data on benthic macrofauna in Kolgrafafjörður was that of Agnar Ingólfsson (1999) who collected benthic samples for the environmental impact assessment for the bridge construction.
 Pre-disturbance data is rarely available for studies of eutrophication/hypoxia (Jones & Schmitz 2009).